Skip to main content

 Only Managers can create teams within the workspace.

-1. Navigate to Settings > Teams.
+1. Navigate to Settings > User management > Teams.

-3. Define the name of the team and give it a description.
+3. Enter the team name and description.

 Create a team